evolutiatechion/mimix/README.md

 ---

-### "9D - The Collision Detection Animation - Powered By MIMIX AI Mikrokernel"
+### "The Collision Detection Animation - Powered By MIMIX AI Mikrokernel"

 ---